What is Family Violence/Domestic Violence?

 The best and most direct way to access our services is to call or email us.
-We do require informed consent which we share with you during our intake process.
+We do require informed consent which we let you know about during our intake process.

 Who can we offer services to?

-We serve residents of St Albert, Sturgeon County, Parkland County & the surrounding areas.
-At this time, we are not able to provide counselling services to Edmonton , Spruce Grove, & Stony Plain residents.
+We serve residents of St Albert, Sturgeon County, Parkland County and the surrounding areas.
+At this time, we are not able to provide counselling services to Edmonton, Spruce Grove, or Stony Plain residents.